All Posts

 The trick is to find insurance policies that cover the kind of chargeback fraud you will likely get based on your market and customer base.

-The Downsides of Chargeback Insurance
+Disadvantages of Chargeback Insurance

 It’s important to know this about chargeback insurance: it only covers criminal fraud.
 There is no friendly fraud insurance.